lornasong/terraform-local-cts_cs_file/README.md

 When a new service is registered or deregistered a text-file, with the service's name is created or deleted.
 The content of the text-file is the tags associated with the instances of that service at the time of registration.

+Intended to be used with the catalog-services condition.

 ## Feature

 The module uses the `local` Terraform provider to create text files.
 A directory "resources" is created in the CTS generated task subdirectory.
 The text files are named after the monitored Consul service instances.